The IRONMAN Triathlon X-Class 410 Recumbent Bike has a name that makes you think of grueling endurance and toughness .

-It is possible to get much of that with bikes costing under $500 (except for the adjustable backrest or workable App) it just isn’t as well done.
+It is possible to get much of that with bikes costing less (except for the adjustable backrest or workable App) it just isn’t as well done.
 So, you may want to check out the Schwinn 270 or Nautilus R616 as a lower priced alternatives.
 You can also use a heart rate strap with these (needs to be bought separately) that you can’t with the X-Class 410

-When I checked Amazon it qualified for Prime and free shipping.
+When I checked at Amazon it can qualify for free shipping if available.